HerrNamenlos123/RobotinoTemplate/README.md

 ### Generating from the template (Recommended)

 This repository is a template, which makes it very easy for you to create your own Github repository from this template.
 For this method you must have a Github account and must be logged in.
-If you do not want to use git for your project, go to [Downloading the ZIP-file](#Downloading-the-ZIP-file).
+If you do not want to use git for your project, simply download the zip-file of this repository, extract it and continue with building.

  - Use the green button at the top of this page to generate a repository from this template.
  - Now, clone your repository and build it